Ozafy/Altinator/README.md

 A simple World of Warcraft add-on that displays various information about your alts.
 Most functionality uses the [Syndicator](https://github.com/TheMouseNest/Syndicator) add-on so you should install this too.

 - Overview shows a summary of your characters
-- Activity shows when you last logged in, mails between alts, auctions,...
+- Activity shows when you last logged in, mails between alts, auctions, ...
+- Professions gives an overview of your professions and cooldowns
 - Gear shows a table of all currently equipped gear
+- Attunements shows all available attunements and keys
 - Search allows you to search all of your alts bags and banks
-- Attunements shows all available attunements and keys

 You can open the addon using the minimap icon or by typing "/alt".
 You can open the options using the default blizzard options panel or by typing "/alt o".